valancej/documentation/_pro/continuous-deployment/aws.md

 ---

 <div class="info-block">
-This article is about deploying to Heroku using Codeship Pro.
+This article is about deploying to AWS using Codeship Pro.

  If you are unfamiliar with Codeship Pro, we recommend our [getting started guide]({{ site.baseurl }}{% link _pro/quickstart/getting-started.md %}) or [the features overview page](http://codeship.com/features/pro).